This DIY vintage snowflake sign is not ONLY gorgeous but super simple as well. Make your own wood snowflake wall art with this easy tutorial!

 3. Let it Dry for a Few Hours

 I let mine dry for a few hours, but that was mainly because I was multitasking.
 You should be fine with just 20-30 minutes of dry time though.

 NOTE: It is not necessary to use the gloss Mod Podge.
 It was just what I had on hand.
 Matte would be perfectly fine as well.

 After your sign has dried it’ll look something like the photo below.

-Just in case you’re unsure how to download a SVG file and put it into your Silhouette Cameo check out this tutorial I did previously in the year.
+Just in case you’re unsure how to download an SVG file and put it into your Silhouette Cameo check out this tutorial I did previously in the year.
 Super helpful for sure!

-After you cut your stencil, pulled out the “innards” of the snowflake and placed it onto your signs it is now time to paint!
+After you cut your stencil, pull out the “innards” of the snowflake, and place it onto your signs.
+It’s now time to paint!

 Once you’re done painting and they have dried go ahead and pull your vinyl off.

 I like to give a slightly distressed look to them at this point.
 I get out my handy dandy Ryobi Cordless Orbital Sander and lightly sand down all of the edges, and even over the top.

 Then…. it’s time to display! 🙂 Show them off in your home and especially on social media!
 These are pretty easy and they turn out stunning.